DucManhPhan/DucManhPhan.github.io/_posts/2019-09-26-Null-object-pattern.md

 ## Relations with other design patterns
 - Null object pattern can be regarded as a special case of the ```State pattern``` and the ```Strategy pattern```.

+- Null object pattern may be confused with Proxy pattern.
+But a null object does not work like a proxy.
+Proxy acts as the objects they are proxying, and they may also provide some behaviors.

 <br>